swtv-kaist/MUSIC/README.md

 Usage:
 ```
--m <mutant operator 1> [-A <domain>] [-B <range>] [<mutant operator 2> [-A <domain>] [-B <range>] ...]
+-m mutation_operator_name[:domain[:range]]
 ```
-Used to specify the mutant operator(s) to apply.
+Used to specify the mutation operator(s) to apply.

-Elements in domain, range must be separated by comma,  and written inside double quotes.
+Can be specified multiple times.

-–A, -B order cannot be swapped.
+Elements in domain, range must be separated by comma.

 ## Output

-In the output directory, there will be mutant files for each mutant and and mutant database file named inputfilename_mut_db
+In the output directory, there will be mutant files for each mutant and mutant database file named inputfilename_mut_db.

 ## Examples

 ```
-./tool test.c
+./music test.c --
-./tool test.c -o mutant_test/ -rs 3 1 -re 15 5
+./music test.c -o mutant_test/ -rs 3 1 -re 15 5 --
-./tool test.c -o mutant_test/ -l 3 -m ssdl OAAN -A "+, -" -B "*,/" crcr -B "3.5,3"
+./music test.c -o mutant_test/ -l 3 -m ssdl -m OAAN:+,-:*,/ -p compile_commands.json
 ```